Surgery for Diverticulosis and Diverticulitis

 Laparoscopic Colon Resection

-A technique known as minimally invasive laparoscopic colon surgery allows surgeons to perform many common colon procedures through small incisions.
+A technique known as minimally invasive laparoscopic colon surgery or resection allows surgeons to perform many common colon procedures through small incisions.
 Depending on the type of procedure, patients may leave the hospital in a few days and return to normal activities more quickly than patients recovering from open surgery.